Preeti123-cmd/Titanic-Passenger-Survival-Analysis/README.md

 # TITANIC-
-what sorts of people were likely to survive>
+What sorts of people were likely to survive>
 In particular, I have applied the machine learning tools to predict which passengers survived the Titanic tragedy.
 Data columns
 PassengerId